moorepants/eme134/content/pages/lab-05.rst

    * - :math:`I`
      - ``I``
      - Centroidal pitch moment of inertia
-     - Calculate the moment of inertia about a slender rod of mass :math:`m` and length :math:`a + b` about the mass center location. *Hint: Use the parallel axis thereom.*
+     - Calculate and use the moment of inertia of a slender rod of mass :math:`m` and length :math:`a + b` with a mass center equidistant from the ends.
+You can find this in a moment of inerta table.
      - :math:`\textrm{kg}\cdot\textrm{m}^2`
    * - :math:`a`
      - ``a``